 Navigating the many metaverses

 Neal Stephenson: Stephenson is a science fiction writer who coined the term “metaverse” in his popular 1994 novel Snow Crash.
 In the novel, the metaverse is a persistent virtual world navigated by the aptly-named protagonist Hiro Protagonist.

 Massively multiplayer online role-playing game (MMORPG): MMORPGs are interactive games that form the basis of what many feel will be the metaverse.
 Millions of people interact in shared spaces—playing games, building things, visiting virtual shops, and even going to concerts.
 Examples include Fortnite, Roblox, Minecraft, or the NFT-based Axie Infinity.

-Oculus and Horizon Workrooms: Facebook bought Oculus for $2.3 billion in 2014.
+Oculus and Horizon Workrooms: Social media company Facebook bought Oculus for $2.3 billion in 2014.
 While it’s been a leading VR platform for years, Oculus may now be the portal for many hoping to peek at Facebook’s vision for the metaverse.
 Facebook has already introduced a virtual work experience called Horizon Workrooms, a sort-of VR version of Zoom with legless avatars.